karolinedealencar/karolinealencar.com/posts/2019-10-01-the-sims-4-scraping.md

 }
 ```

 Here you can add your email and password.
-Note that it will only work with gmail and you need to enable 'allow less secure apps' in your config.
+Note that it will _only work with gmail_ and you need to enable _'allow less secure apps'_ in your config, **don't forget to turn it off later**.

 ### Create nodemailer transporter